OCTOBER 24, 2019 – FEBRUARY 21, 2020

 From mid-February through the show’s closing on March 10, a series of creative responses to Colonial Walk will be featured in the gallery alongside the project.
-These responses will be produced by UW Bothell students enrolled in Thea Quiray Tagle’s co-taught course on socially engaged arts practice.
+These responses will be produced by UW Bothell students enrolled in Thea Quiray Tagle and Anida Yoeu Ali’s co-taught course on socially engaged arts practice.

 Opening Night Reception: Saturday, January 27 from 4-7PM

 Minoosh Zomorodinia: (De)Colonial Walk

 A hybrid-performance lecture at the University of Washington-Bothell

 North Creek Events Center | Thursday, January 25, 4—5:30PM

 Sponsored by the UWB School of Interdisciplinary Arts & Sciences’ Islamophobia and the Arts RIG, Critical Acts RIG, Environmental Studies, Global Studies, and Science, Technology & Society